Federal Trade Commission v. Shire ViroPharma Inc.Date Filed: February 7, 2017

 Case Info: https://www.ftc.gov/enforcement/cases-proceedings/121-0062/shire-viropharma

-On February 7, 2017, the FTC filed a complaint against Shire ViroPharma, alleging that the pharmaceutical company violated federal antitrust laws by abusing government processes to delay generic competition to its branded prescription drug, Vancocin HCl Capsules.
-The U.S. District Court for the District of Delaware tossed the lawsuit alleging the drug manufacturer violated antitrust laws by submitting numerous baseless petitions to the FDA allegedly to delay entry of a generic version of its antibiotic Vancocin D. The FTC alleged the company sought to protect monopoly profits by filing “serial, repetitive, and unsupported filings” with the Food and Drug Administration, costing buyers hundreds of millions of dollars.
+On February 7, 2017, the FTC filed a complaint against Shire ViroPharma, alleging that the pharmaceutical company engaged in unfair method of competition and violated federal antitrust laws by abusing government processes with baseless petitions to delay generic competition to its branded prescription drug, Vancocin HCl Capsules.
+The FTC alleged the drug manufacturer sought to protect monopoly profits by submitting 43 “serial, repetitive, and unsupported filings” to the FDA to delay entry of a generic version of its antibiotic Vancocin D, costing buyers hundreds of millions of dollars.